TestaDiMucca/Hoarder-Util/h-util-ui/readme.md

 ```bash
 yarn create vite
 ```
-run this and make the project name `FrontEndApp` and `select vue` and then select `typescript`.
+run this and make the project name `client` and `select vue` and then select `typescript`.
-After Doing that you should have a new Folder called `FrontEndApp`
+After Doing that you should have a new Folder called `client`
 ![BroJenuel Screen Shot](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/smdi6mjwxf0oh9fzca98.png)

-After Doing that, `cd FrontEndApp` and install the dependencies by running `yarn install`
+After Doing that, `cd client` and install the dependencies by running `yarn install`

-## STEP 4: Setup FrontEndApp
+## STEP 4: Setup client
-Setup This file `FrontEndApp\vite.config.ts`
+Setup This file `client\vite.config.ts`
 ```ts
 import { defineConfig } from 'vite';
 import vue from '@vitejs/plugin-vue';